EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-3.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-3)

 Currently, your shopping list application has a write side that allows you to create shopping lists and items in these lists.
-In this lesson, you will implement the application's **[read side](resolve-app-structure.md#write-and-read-sides)** to answer data queries.
+To provide the capability to obtain this data from the application, you need to implement the application's **[read side](resolve-app-structure.md#write-and-read-sides)**.

 ### Add a View Model